bearnard/lua-resty-redis-lock/README.md

 Description
 ===========

-This Lua library Implements a locking primitive using lua-resty-redis:
+This Lua library Implements a locking primitive using lua-resty-redis.
 It is a port to lua of the locking mechanisim in https://github.com/andymccurdy/redis-py

-Blocking and Non-Blocking locks
+Blocking and Non-Blocking locks.
 100% nonblocking behavior.

 Synopsis